ssinha10/Tips_Sinha/README.md

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [-] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.
       This is not required in my application because the user can select any tip percentage he/she wishes.
 The following **optional** features are implemented:
 * [ ] UI animations